daronphang/coding_resources/_javascript/_concepts/closures.md

 ## Closures

+Closure is when a function remembers and continues to access variables from outside its scope, even when the function is executed in a different scope. **Closures are not a snapshot but a direct link** and preservation of the variable itself i.e. able to update the variable defined.

-Functions in Javascript form closures.
+Functions in Javascript form closures, not objects.
 Closure is the combination of a function and the lexical environment within which that function was declared (access to global variables).
 This environment consists of any local variables that were in-scope at the time the closure was created.
 When nested functions are created, the inner function has access to scope "above" it.

 Closure is a feature where an inner function has access to outer (enclosing) function's variables.
 When a function renders a function, the rendered function has access to variables not defined in global scope.
 Closure makes a function remember all variables that existed at the function's birthplace (parent function) i.e. closure of a function remembers variables from the place where it was defined, regardless of where it is executed later.
 Closures are created every time a function is created.
 In some languages, local variables within a function exist for just the duration of that function's execution.